Cherreads

 The world shifted.

 Fate threads emerged into view, faint lines woven through the darkness, some distant and blurred, others close enough to feel.
-Most were dull and unremarkable, the threads of servants, guards, and minor disciples whose lives followed narrow, predictable paths.
-They drifted through her vision like background noise.

-The young master's thread was easy to find, or rather, it should have been.
-Earlier, it had burned faintly blue, fragile but intact, tied to a future that promised modest advancement and unearned confidence.
-Now, as she reached for it with her perception, something felt wrong.
+She focused on one thread in particular.
+The young master's thread should have been easy to find.
+Earlier, it had glowed faintly blue, fragile but intact.
+Now, as she reached for it, something felt wrong.

 Lilithra remained still.

+She filed it away and moved on.
 Her gaze shifted inward.

 She turned her perception toward herself, toward the thread that represented her own existence.
 It was closer, more immediate, and far heavier in presence.
 Where others' threads floated lightly, hers pressed against her awareness with unmistakable weight.